tlepple/horizon-public/README.md

 ## Notes:
 *  This was built and tested on Docker Version 19.03.8
 *  This assumes you already have Docker installed.
+*  All steps below are run from a terminal window

 ---